williamcfrancis/Canny-Edge-Detector/README.md

 3. Find the appropriate thresholds to get good edges

 ## Image Derivative
-We implement Gaussian smoothing, compute magnitude and orientation of derivatives for the image.
+In function `findDerivatives`, we implement Gaussian smoothing, compute magnitude and orientation of derivatives for the image.
 * (INPUT) I_gray: H x W matrix representing the grayscale image.
 * (OUTPUT) Mag: H x W matrix representing the magnitude of deriva- tives.